 The summer season in Fort Collins is extraordinarily beautiful and is by far one of the best times of the year to plan a trip.
 Fort Collins offers a variety of things to do during the summer season such as hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
-Book your Summer Vacation to Fort Collins here.
+Plan your Summer Vacation to Fort Collins here.

 Fort Collins is home to some of the largest events and festivals in Northern Colorado.
 These are can’t miss events that include live music, food and award-winning craft beer.
-Events and Festivals such as the Taste of Fort Collins (June 7-9), Colorado Brewers' Festival (June 28-29), Bohemian Nights NewWestFest (Aug.
+Events and Festivals such as the Taste of Fort Collins (June 7-9), the 30th annual Colorado Brewers' Festival (June 28-29), Bohemian Nights NewWestFest (Aug.
 9-11).
 And, don’t forget late summer events like New Belgium Brewing's eclectic Tour de Fat (Aug.
 31) and the Fortitude 10K Race (Sept.
 2).

 If you want to familiarize yourself with the true beauty of mountain landscapes and natural wonder in Fort Collins then the campgrounds are your best bet.
 Whether you’re looking for public or private campgrounds, family-friendly camping, or RV Parks, there are numerous areas to set up camp close to town or in the ruggedness of the mountains.